xrdocs/application-hosting/_tutorials/2016-05-31-xr-toolbox-ios-xr-vagrant-bootstrap-config.md

 The [IOS-XR Vagrant Quick Start guide]({{ base_path }}/tutorials/iosxr-vagrant-quickstart) showcases how a user can get started with IOS-XR, running as a vagrant instance, either as a single node or in a multi-node topology.

-**This tutorial will extend the quick-start guide to showcase how one can apply a node-specific configuration to an XR vagrant instance during boot-up itself.**
+**This tutorial will extend the quick-start guide to showcase how one can apply a node-specific configuration to an XR vagrant instance during boot-up itself.
+Make sure you take a look at the quick-start guide before proceeding.**
-{: .notice--info}
+{: .notice--warning}

 >
 Bear in mind that the IOS-XR vagrant box is published without a need for any custom plugins.